MaidenAsh/poopyhead/README.md

 10s are magical.
 They burn the Stack.

 Jokers are magical.
-They act like an 8, but additionally they prevent magical cards from being placed on top of them, including other Jokers.
+They act like an 8, but additionally they prevent magical cards from being placed on top of them, except for other Jokers.

 9s are non-magical, but reverse the turn order.
 9s cannot be played in succession, but multiple 9s can be played in one hand.
 Since this version of the game only handles 2 players, the human and the bot, the 9s are irrelevant here.